HappyFunCorp/grokkarma/HOWTO.md

 the old data over, and transform it en route.
 Even fetching data from the chain can be surprisingly convoluted.
 Etc etc etc.

-I was tempted to add more abstraction layers beyond React / API / blockchain, eg some kind of ORM data layer between the API and the blockchain, but the idea was for this to be illustrative as well as useful, so I went with just trying to make the code simple, readable, and straightforward.
+I was tempted to add more abstraction layers, eg some kind of ORM data layer between the API and the blockchain, but the idea was for this to be illustrative as well as useful, so I went with just trying to make the code simple, readable, and straightforward.

-I'm a polyglot programmer and neither Javascript nor Solidity is my first or even my fifth language of choice (though like many I have warmed to JS over the years) which will probably be very apparent to serious JS/React/Node developers when they look at the code.
+I'm a polyglot programmer and neither Javascript nor Solidity is my first or even my fifth language of choice (though like many I have warmed to JS over the years) which will probably be very apparent to serious ode developers when they look at the code.

 If I was building this to seriously scale I ... well, I wouldn't have used a